danielpalme/ReportGenerator/Readme.txt

 CHANGELOG

+2.5.8.0

+    * New: Issue #90: Added report type "HtmlInline"

 2.5.7.0

-    * New: Issue #89: Addes support fo rCobertura line-rate and branch-rate metrics
+    * New: Issue #89: Added support for Cobertura line-rate and branch-rate metrics

 2.5.6.0